Prateek-Upadhya/Asteroid-Size-Prediction/README.md

 # Explorative-Data-Analysis
 Performed EDA on the Open Asteroid Dataset from Kaggle.
-Built and tested multiple Machine Learning models to Identify the best predictor for predicting the diameter of an asteroid.
+Built and tested multiple Machine Learning models to identify the best predictor for predicting the diameter of an asteroid.